 Packed with pakettic.

-Layered minsky circle.
+Layered minsky circle algorithm.
 Lua code.

 Procedural graphics for LOVEBYTE 2023.